jensandresen/togglr/README.md

 ======
 Each feature toggle is defined as a c# class that inherites from the "FeatureToggle" -class provided by Togglr-framework.

-Definition of a sample feature toggle class:
+Implementation of a sample feature toggle class:

 <pre>
 public class SampleFeatureToggle : FeatureToggle